up-n-atom/8311/docs/posts/accessing-the-ont.md

 <!-- more -->
 <!-- nocont -->

-!!! info "This guide uses `192.168.11.1/24` (ONT) and `192.168.11.2/24` (WAN) for demonstration purposes.
+!!! info "This guide uses `192.168.11.1/24` **(ONT)** and `192.168.11.2/24` **(WAN)** for demonstration purposes.
 Be sure to replace the IP addresses and subnet mask with your actual default settings."

 !!! tip "Accessing an ISP ONT"
-    Before connecting to an ISP ONT, it may be necessary to physically disconnect the fiber cable.

-    The OLT can disable the Local Craft Terminal (LCT) by setting the Administrative State for the ONT via managed entity 256, as defined in [ITU-T G.988].
-Physically disconnecting the fiber ensures the management interface remains accessible.
+    You may need to **physically disconnect the fiber cable** to access the management interface.
+The OLT can remotely disable the Local Craft Terminal (LCT) via the ONT's **Administrative State** (Managed Entity 256 - [ITU-T G.988]).
+    Disconnecting the fiber ensures the management interface remains accessible.

   [ITU-T G.988]: http://www.itu.int/rec/T-REC-G.988/en

+!!! danger "WAN vs LAN"
+    **The ONT resides on the WAN side of your network, not the LAN.** These are distinct networks.
+In their final, functional state, these two IP address spaces **must be separate and unique** for the router to distinguish between them.
+Additionally, do not conflict the **ONT Management IP** with your **Internet IP**.
+Your WAN interface must be configured to accommodate both.

 Accessing the management interface of your ONT from within your local network typically involves one of three configuration paths: